jahangir842/linux-notes/virtualization/virtualbox_error.md

 ### 5. Additional Troubleshooting

-If you still face issues after these steps, ensure that you have all the required build dependencies.
-You can install the necessary packages by running:
+If you still face issues, the following command is used on Debian-based Linux systems (such as Ubuntu) to install essential packages required for compiling kernel modules and building software from source.

 ```bash
 sudo apt-get install build-essential dkms linux-headers-$(uname -r)
 ```

-This ensures that the kernel headers and essential build tools are installed.

 ### 6. Reboot System